ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/send-transaction.md

-# How to Send Your First Transaction using the Ark SDK
+# How to Send Your First Transaction using the ARK SDK

-We will use the client and crypto libraries to send an Ark transaction programmatically.
-You will see how the client and crypto libraries work together to provide a comprehensive base for any Ark project and learn how to configure the SDKs to work alongside your testnet.
+We will use the client and crypto libraries to send an ARK transaction programmatically.
+You will see how the client and crypto libraries work together to provide a comprehensive base for any ARK project and learn how to configure the SDKs to work alongside your testnet.

 ## Getting Started